rschmehl/vplot3d/README.md

 When displaying the SVG file in a web browser or including it in html without explicit dimensions, these dimensions are used.
 But as a native vector format, SVG is also scalable to any dimensions without quality loss.

-> [!TIP]
-> Using constant size parameters across all diagrams of a document, while adjusting only the data range and figure size per diagram should lead to a uniform graphical representation.

 At the start of your drawing you also need to define the anticipated 3D data range:

     set_xlim3d([xmin, xmax])